vior1992/skylab-bootcamp-201809/staff/daniel-villegas/partyup/partyup-docs/README.md

 ####  **The project.**

-This full-stack project was developed for the Skylab Coders bootcamp with the objective of apply the following technologies and methodologies in a real life application:
+This full-stack project was developed for the Skylab Coders bootcamp with the goal of applying the following technologies and methodologies in a real life application:

 + Javascript (ECMAScript2016)
 + ReactJS